Anti-fentanyl legislation in the United States

 Beginning in 2022 and especially in 2023, the United States Congress has introduced and passed numerous pieces of legislation tackling opioids, fentanyl, and the opioid epidemic within America.
 Many of these bills have been introduced by different members of the Republican Party, and some pieces of legislation have attracted bipartisan support from members of the Democratic Party.
-Most legislative efforts have arisen during the 117th and 118th Congresses.
 Only the END FENTANYL Act and the HALT Fentanyl Act have been signed into law.

 Stop Fentanyl Border Crossings Act

 The Stop Fentanyl Border Crossings Act is pending United States legislation introduced in both the 117th and 118th congresses.
 If enacted, the legislation would enable the Department of Health and Human Services to use Title 42 expulsion procedures and the Remain in Mexico policy to help combat the smuggling of fentanyl into the United States.
 This power is allotted specifically to the Secretary of the Department.

 Legislative history

 The bill is most prominently sponsored by Senators Bill Hagerty of Tennessee and Roger Marshall of Kansas, and originally introduced by both senators as S.3959 with four more Republican cosponsors.
 In the 118th Congress, the bill was reintroduced by Tennessee Representative Scott DesJarlais and introduced as HR X.

 In the 117th Congress, the bill was blocked by president pro tempore Patty Murray, on grounds related to the expiration of Title 42 expulsion procedures.
 The bill has been reintroduced in the 118th congress, albeit only in the house, by DeJarlais as House Resolution 1210; the legislation has presently been referred to the House Committee on Energy and Commerce.